 Free Trial

-First Hawaiian Bank Sells 1,449 Shares of International Business Machines Co.
+First Hawaiian Bank Lowers Stock Holdings in International Business Machines Co.
 (NYSE:IBM)

 International Business Machines logo with Computer and Technology background

-First Hawaiian Bank lowered its stake in shares of International Business Machines Co.
-(NYSE:IBM - Free Report) by 9.2% in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 14,273 shares of the technology company's stock after selling 1,449 shares during the quarter.
-First Hawaiian Bank's holdings in International Business Machines were worth $3,549,000 at the end of the most recent reporting period.
+First Hawaiian Bank trimmed its position in shares of International Business Machines Co.
+(NYSE:IBM - Free Report) by 9.2% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 14,273 shares of the technology company's stock after selling 1,449 shares during the period.
+First Hawaiian Bank's holdings in International Business Machines were worth $3,549,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Wall Street Analyst Weigh In

-View Our Latest Research Report on International Business Machines
+Get Our Latest Stock Report on International Business Machines

 (Free Report)